agnesederberg/Final-project-2/README.md

 - config.py
 - tests/utils.py

+Note that you must not remove existing tests, or remove specific assertions that are in the project.

 # Suggestion for improvements

 If you are planning to develop a mid/large scale project, I recommend you split the Python files within the `codeapp` folder into modules, each one with their own `routes.py` and `forms.py` files.
 The same would be done for the files within the `templates` folder.

 # Contact

 Original repository URL: https://github.com/carlosnatalino/

 For questions and improvements, feel free to file issues in the GitHub repository.
 Please discuss any improvement suggestion in an issue before submitting pull requests.